 Prawns wrapped in shredded pastry make for a crunchy appetiser or picnic basket contender.
 Serve it with muhammara, a classic Turkish dip made from roasted capsicum and walnuts, and don't worry about double-dipping, we're all about it when these prawns are on offer. goes wonderfully with crispy prawns.

 A speciality of seaside and island Greek tavernas in the summertime, baby squid (or kalamarakia), features widely on menus, and is cooked in various ways, often simply prepared with an obligatory squeeze of lemon.
 This marinated, chargrilled calamari can be served as an appetiser, or as a meal with sides, most commonly a Greek salad and saganaki (fried cheese). #makeithappen

 Kibbeh nayeh is typically made of raw lamb or beef mince but this version combines Japanese & Lebanese tastes by using salmon.
 If you wish to make this in larger quantities (and feed that enormous family!), it’s best to process in batches and keep each batch in the freezer while you do the next.

-Want to know how to maximise your seafood?
-Food Safari Water with Maeve O'Meara airs 8pm, Wednesday nights on SBS.
-You can catch up on all episodes via SBS On Demand.
+Want to know how to maximise your seafood intake?
+Catch Food Safari Water with Maeve O'Meara 7:30pm Thursday nights on SBS Food or later on SBS On Demand.
 Visit the program page for recipes, videos and more.